Mabuiag: Mythology

-One of the great culture heros of the Mabuyaagi people was Kuyam (alt.
+One of the great culture heroes of the Mabuyaagi people was Kuyam (alt.
 Kuiam, Kwoiam).
 He was described as having a long, narrow head with both a bulging brow and a protuberant occipital lobe, capped by a high crown.
 Paradoxically, these are the features the Mabuiag associated with the mainland Australian Aborigines they occasionally encountered, a people they otherwise despised.
 Further, the Mabuiag identify the origins of Kuyam with Cape York: Kuyama, Kuyam's father, armed only with a spear and woomera, followed a downdrift of blades of grass northwards from Kuuku Ya'u territory on north-east Cape York, walked across the sea and set foot on Mabuyaagi in Dugong buway territory (north-east Mabuyaagi), where he married Kuinama, of the South-West Goemu people, though she was originally from Muri.
 Unable to accept their ways, Kuyamu then returned to Australia.
 His abandoned wife gives birth to a son who she called Kyuam (Kuyama), who taught himself how to use his father's woomera and spear.
 When one day his aged, half-blind mother, failing to recognise him, cursed him for stepping on the strands she was using to weave a mat, he stabbed her eyes and mouth with a three-pronged spear, and runs amok on head-hunting raids on Boigu, mainland Papua, and back, until he was finally on Mabuyaagi killed by warriors from Moa.
 He was not beheaded, a typical part of Torres Strait headhunting culture; famous warriors were not beheaded.
-However, Kuyam was one of a few Culure Heros, others including Wayath and Amipuru.
+However, Kuyam was one of a few Culture Heros, others including Wayath and Amipuru.